RoamGuru Roam Guru

 • Online booking recommended; tickets valid for 12 months with unlimited returns

-What makes the Minster worth two-and-a-half hours?
-The Great East Window, for starters—the largest expanse of medieval stained glass in Britain, roughly the size of a tennis court.
-In spring, when the sun hits it mid-morning, the entire east end of the nave fills with colored light.
-Stand at the crossing and watch it happen; you'll understand why medieval worshippers believed they were in the presence of the divine.
+The Great East Window is the single largest expanse of medieval stained glass in Britain — roughly the size of a tennis court.
+In spring, when the sun hits it mid-morning, the entire east end of the nave floods with colored light.
+Stand at the crossing and watch it happen.
+The Rose Window, commemorating the end of the Wars of the Roses, survived a 1984 fire that melted the lead holding the glass together.
+The reconstruction took years, and the result is a masterclass in conservation.

 Getting there: Ten-minute walk from York Station.
 Follow Station Road, cross the River Ouse at Lendal Bridge, and head up Goodramgate.
 You'll see the towers before you see the entrance.